Skip to Content

 (*Note that some people insist on a third ingredient so I’ve added that as an optional ingredient below and in the recipe card at the end of the post)

-First, you’ll need chocolate.
+To make up this Chocolate Spiders recipe, you'll need chocolate.
 One hundred and eighty grams of it.

 These yummy little treats are best made with good quality milk chocolate.
 I used a family block of Cadbury chocolate here.